voidconsole/auto-linkedin-post/README.md

 # 🚀 AutoPost: Cronify Your Content

-**AutoPost** is a powerful automation tool that brings life to your LinkedIn profile—without you lifting a finger.
+**AutoPost** is a powerful automation tool that brings life to your LinkedIn profile, without you lifting a finger.
 Using GitHub Actions, it schedules and publishes dynamic, human-like posts directly to LinkedIn and Twitter.
 The magic?
 It runs hourly at `:47` (because no human posts on the hour, right?) and picks two random hours daily for actual LinkedIn content.
 All other times, your thoughts go to Twitter.
 Genius?
 Slightly.

 ---

 ## ✨ Features

 * ✅ **Human-Like Posting Times**: Runs hourly at `:47` and posts **twice a day** to LinkedIn at random hours (within 10 AM to 10 PM IST).
-* ✅ **Fallback to Twitter**: Every other run posts to Twitter instead—keeping your brand alive and buzzing across platforms.
+* ✅ **Fallback to Twitter**: Every other run posts to Twitter instead, keeping your brand alive and buzzing across platforms.
 * ✅ **OAuth2 Authentication**: Secure LinkedIn API integration.
 * ✅ **AI-Powered Content Generation**: Uses a custom prompt to generate text via the Gemini API.
-* ✅ **Seamless Automation**: Managed fully by GitHub Actions—set it and forget it.
+* ✅ **Seamless Automation**: Managed fully by GitHub Actions; set it and forget it.

 ---